Academic Programs

 How to Apply?

-If you require guidance on your ORPAS application please reach out to us: earmouth@uwo.ca or the International Recruitment Coordinator for The Faculty of Health Sciences: cozkurt@uwo.ca.
+If you require guidance for your application, please reach out to us: cozkurt@uwo.ca (International Recruitment Coordinator) or earmouth@uwo.ca (Program Coordinator).

 General Admission Requirements